spencerwi/recognize/README.md

 For use with recognize, your vocabulary should be an iterable of string-like objects.

-Then, import recognize and initialize it with your vocabulary (and optionally your desired Levenshtein distance threshold for matching; the default is 3):
+Then, import recognize and just call the `recognize()` method with your word to match, your vocabulary, and optionally your desired Levenshtein distance threshold for matching (the default is 3):

 ```python
 >>> from recognize import recognize